hantsy/spring-puzzles/docs/hibernate-reactive.md

 ```

-Then create a `@RestController` class which invoke `PostRepository`  directly.
-No explicit conversions needed there, all methods return a `ResponseEntity` class or `Uni<ResponseEntity>`.
+Then create a `@RestController` bean which invoke `PostRepository`  directly.
+No explicit conversions needed there, all methods return a `ResponseEntity` class or a  `Uni<ResponseEntity>`.

 ```java
 @RestController